Octanitrocuban/Automatic-generation-and-resolution-of-2d-maze/README.md

 Using 11, 21, 51 and 201 as size with Kurskal method.
 ![Exemple picture](img/kurskal_11_21_51_201.png)

+Using 11, 51 and 201 as size with ticking method.

 ## Analysis of labyrinths created
 Distribution of nodes with one (dead end), two, three and four connections.
 The test was done by creating 1 000 random mazes for each method and eache maze size.
 ![Analysis](img/distribution_of_connections_0.png)